RussellABH/WebSciPersonal/lab4/readme.md

 LAB 8 README:

 To start, I brought up my old lab 5 application because it had been a while.
 I was happy to remember that I actually intergrated the MongoDB stats pretty well.
 I changed the button's css slightly and fixed the JS.
 I also removed the function of being able to delete the entire database because I don't think that should be a feature that a user has (It's worth noting that I didn't remove deletion on a specific document, so theoretically somebody can still do that but at least it takes more effort now).
+I had to make a few other small changes but generally my database stuff was already all set up.
+All I had to do was insert the graphs that I made in lab 7.
+It was a relatively painless process.
+After that I just changed a few other smaller details and it worked without too much issue.
+Just needed to add a basic way to show and hide it, which also wasn't too bad.
+Generally I'm pretty happy with the app!

 LAB 5 README: